"The one thing that has been constant in our Lenten practices is creating a collection of symbolic items in a central place in the home."

-The purple cloth: For children who traveled through advent, the purple of lent will be familiar as a color for a time of waiting.
+Purple cloth: For children who traveled through advent, the purple of lent will be familiar as a color for a time of waiting.
 Use a circle calendar of the church year to show the children that we are in Lent, waiting for the great feast of Easter.

-An empty bowl: Explain that we fast so that we have more time or energy to remember to talk to God during Lent.
+Empty bowl: Explain that we fast so that we have more time or energy to remember to talk to God during Lent.
 We are getting ready for the great mystery of Easter.
 Older children can be encouraged to write down something they want to fast from and place the paper in the bowl.

-A scripture, poem and/or prayer: This can be written on cards that can be read liturgically (we’ve found every night at dinner works well for our rhythm).
+Scripture, poem, or prayer: This can be written on cards that can be read liturgically (we've found every night at dinner works well for our rhythm).
 The Good Shepherd of Psalm 23 is a wonderful image to meditate on with young children.

 Cross: Take time to look at the cross together and talk about the crucifixion and the resurrection.
-The Easter Story by Brian Wildsmith and Peter’s First Easter by Walter Wangerin Jr. are both wonderful retellings of the events of Holy Week to share as a family as you ponder the cross.

 Emily Watkins lives in Richmond, VA with her husband, Jim, and four little boys, all of whom happily journey the church year with her.
 Emily holds an M.A. in Applied Theology from Regent College and loves thinking and writing about the church year, Christian education, Godly Play, and the role of imagination in the Christian life.
 Emily keeps a blog chronicling a few of these thoughts.